CtrlK

 Conciseness

-The skill is fairly comprehensive but includes some unnecessary verbosity - the architecture diagram, while visually appealing, explains a basic PR workflow Claude already understands.
-The team onboarding document section and some explanatory comments add bulk.
-However, most content is configuration-focused and earns its place.
+The skill is fairly comprehensive but includes some unnecessary verbosity.
+The architecture diagram, while visually appealing, explains a basic PR workflow that Claude already understands.
+The team onboarding document section and some explanatory text could be trimmed.
+However, the YAML configuration itself is dense and useful.

 2 / 3